 Q: What are polarized sunglasses?

 A: Polarized lenses in sunglasses have a chemical treatment that reduce glare.
 Glare is when light is reflected off solid surface or water.
 The treatment neutralizes this glare resulting in being able to see more clearly while reducing harmful UV rays.

 Q: What are the benefits to polarized sunglasses?

 A: Polarized lenses give you increased visibility and comfort by blocking blinding glare.
 Your vision is improved in bright sunlight and they increase contrast for enhanced visibility.

 Q: Are Polarized lenses worth it?

 A: Short answer: YES!
 Glare is not only a nuisance, it decreases your depth perception and distorts colors.
 Having better visibility will of course increase your riding safety.
-There is no reason not to sunglasses with polarized lenses.
+There is no reason not to wear sunglasses with polarized lenses.